lablup/backend.ai-docs-webui/docs/sessions_all/sessions_all.rst

    :align: center

-Advanced Web Terminal Usage
+Advanced web terminal usage
 ---------------------------

-The web-based terminal we used above internally embeds a utility called `tmux <https://github.com/tmux/tmux/wiki>`_. tmux is a terminal multiplexer that supports to open multiple shell windows within a single shell, so as to allow multiple programs to run in foreground simultaneously.
+The web-based terminal internally embeds a utility called `tmux <https://github.com/tmux/tmux/wiki>`_. tmux is a terminal multiplexer that supports to open multiple shell windows within a single shell, so as to allow multiple programs to run in foreground simultaneously.
 If you want to take